ni/nimi-python/docs/nidigital/class.rst

             :return:

                     Number of failures in an array.
 If a site is disabled or not enabled for burst, the method does not return data for that site.
-If you are using a list of pin names to read data from multiple instruments, use the :py:meth:`nidigital.Session.SortPinResultsBySiteViInt64` method to order and combine the data to match the **channelList**.
+If you are using a list of pin names to read data from multiple instruments, use the :py:meth:`nidigital.Session.SortPinResultsBySiteViInt64` method to order and combine the data to match the repeated capabilities.
 You can also use the :py:meth:`nidigital.Session.GetResultsPinMapInformation` method to obtain a sorted list of returned sites and channels.